Skip to main content

 This fall break course will bring students back to the nineteenth century in Chicago at a time of steam engines, robber-barons, and railway strikes.
 In Chicago, we will explore the lives of laborers, who were often migrants newly arrived in the United States, as they navigated the crushing economic inequality of the Gilded Age.
 We will explore the rise of labor unions and radical agitators who faced off with men like Rockefeller and Carnegie.
 This is a three-day, two-night trip back in time.

-There is an additional fee for this course, estimated at $550, which includes transportation, lodging, and some meals.
+There is an additional fee for this course, estimated at $600, which includes transportation, lodging, and some meals.

 Faculty Program Leader: Dr. Adam Watkins

 Honors Leadership Retreat is for Honors students who want to take meaningful steps on the path to becoming an exceptional leader.
-The retreat consists of a highly interactive two-day, one-night stay at Jameson Camp over Fall Break.
+The retreat consists of a highly interactive two-day, one-night stay at Camp Tecumseh over Fall Break.
 Here, students can explore principles of leadership excellence in a fun, supportive, low-stakes environment, while also making connections with other Honors leaders.
 The fundamental tenets of the Leadership Development Pillar will be explored, including collaborative leadership; social responsibility; and personal leadership strengths, styles, values, and commitments.

-There is an additional fee for this course, estimated at $250, which includes transportation, lodging, and meals.
+There is an additional fee for this course, estimated at $200, which includes transportation, lodging, and meals.

-Spring 2023 Semester Exchange Programs
+Spring 2025 Semester Exchange Programs

 Exeter, United Kingdom

-Program Dates: early January to mid-June
+Program Dates: early January to mid-June 2025

 Number of Credits: full semester worth of credits, including up to 8 HONR credits through the research and intercultural components of the program

 University of Exeter offers exchange students the opportunity to choose classes from over 30 departments at this world class university.
 With over 200 student societies and over 50 sports clubs the University of Exeter offers you an opportunity to continue developing your skills outside of the classroom while living in one of the most beautiful areas of the UK.
-Direct Credit is available from the College of Liberal Arts and Krannert School of Management, but students in any Purdue college are eligible to enroll.
+Direct Credit is available from the College of Liberal Arts and Daniels School of Business, but students in any Purdue college are eligible to enroll.

 Expenses Paid to Purdue: Purdue tuition plus $32/month for international insurance